-During SFY 2022, 1,598 unduplicated individuals 65 and over were admitted to SUPR-funded services.
+During SFY23 1,687 unduplicated individuals 65 and over were admitted to SUPR-funded services.
 These individuals were on average 67 years of age.
-This represents an 8% increase in services among this population.
+This represents a 6% increase in admissions among this population.
+Since the inception of the State Opioid Action Plan in 2017 and its update in 2022, SUPR has been focused on expanding treatment to underserved populations in an effort to promote health equity statewide.

 There are several challenges to providing services to older individuals who have a substance use disorder.
 As the number of seniors with SUD increases, we see more individuals without family support, who live in poverty, and with significant medical conditions.
 Many seniors entering treatment have been through treatment before, and the severity of their illness is greater.
-This, combined with multiple traumas throughout a longer lifespan, including possible histories of incarceration, create more significant challenges for effective treatment.
+This, combined with multiple traumas throughout a longer lifespan, including possible histories of incarceration, creates more significant challenges for effective treatment.

 The percentage of seniors with substance use disorders is expected to continue increasing with the aging of the "baby boomer" generation and longer life expectancy, even though the pandemic and the overdose crisis have decreased the overall life expectancy in the United States.
 In addition, medications prescribed to seniors may exacerbate an existing SUD, creating a unique susceptibility to opioid use disorder.
 Seniors are prescribed opioids for chronic conditions, particularly conditions associated with chronic pain.

-Assessment, intervention, and treatment require increased knowledge, skill, and sensitivity to the needs, histories, current living conditions, medication interactions, social networks, perception of risk, and overdose risk profiles of persons in this population segment.
+Assessment, intervention, and treatment require increased knowledge, skill, and sensitivity to the needs, histories, current living conditions, medication interactions, social networks, perceptions of risk, and overdose risk profiles of persons in this population segment.